There are two main types of mortgages available to Canadians: fixed and variable.

 Open fixed mortgage: Just like a closed mortgage, there is a regular payment schedule set out for the borrower, except it involves more flexible options to pay down the mortgage.
 Those with an open mortgage can increase their regular payments or make lump sum prepayments of any amount and at any time without penalty.
 Open fixed mortgage rates are typically about one percentage point higher than closed mortgages due to this flexibility.

 The mortgage term is the duration of your current contract, which sets out your rate and mortgage type.
 A mortgage term usually lasts between one and five years, but can run up to 10 years or even longer in rare cases.
 At the end of each term, the borrower must renew the contract until the mortgage is fully paid down.

 Here are some other factors you should know about when considering what type of mortgage you want.

-Your credit score is important because it’s the deciding factor whether or not you get preapproved and how much you get preapproved for.
-Lenders want to know that you will repay your debt, so they consider the following factors: payment history, outstanding debt, credit history age, applying for new credit too often and the type of debt you are looking for (long term debt vs. short term debt).
+Your credit score can be the most important factor in determining whether you can get a pre-approval, and for how much.
+Lenders want to know that you will repay your debt, so they consider the following factors: payment history, outstanding debt, credit history age, applying for new credit too often and the type of debt you are looking for (long-term debt vs. short-term debt).

 Credit scores range from 300 to 900, with 750 being in the “excellent” category.
-Most lenders require a score between at least the 600-700 range, but the higher your score, the lower the interest rate you'll be able to negotiate.
+Most lenders require a score between at least the 600-700, but the higher your score, the lower the interest rate you'll be able to negotiate.

-Prime, or the prime lending rate, is the interest rate used by banks that they give to lenders for loans and lines of credit, including mortgages.
-Each bank sets their own prime rate, but the nation’s largest banks usually have the same rate, with the exception of TD Bank.
+Prime, or the prime lending rate, is the interest rate Canada's major banks use when pricing variable mortgages and lines of credit.
+Each bank sets its own prime rate, but the country's Big 6 banks usually have the same rate, with the exception of TD Bank.

 In the long run, homeowners can end up paying extra for a fixed rate – but this isn’t always the case.
-The difference between fixed and variable rates can sometimes narrow, and when it does consumers find it increasingly difficult to gamble on a variable rate.
-Some homeowners choose a fixed rate when the prime is low to lock in that rate.
+The spread between fixed and variable rates can narrow significantly.
+Or, as is the case as of late 2020, numerous fixed-rate mortgages can be found at a discount to variable rates.